Full-Stack-Council-Note/Council-Note-PartB/README.md

 ![Dataflow Diagram](./src/assets/dataflow-diagramEdit1.png)

-The updated dataflow diagram as on 19 Dec 2024, to reflect the Problem Comments and Notice Comments schemas instead of Comments, and MyProfile page being change to Profile:
+The updated dataflow diagram as on 19 Dec 2024, to reflect the Problem Comments and Notice Comments schemas instead of Comments, and MyProfile page being changed to Profile:

 ![dataflow-diagramUpdated](./src/assets/dataflow-diagramUpdated.png)